avysis/avysis/README.md

 ## How to install

 Currently, the installation process is to go to the releases tab and download the EXE.
 Then run it.
-You may also want to disable Windows Defender.

 ### Compile yourself